aquasecurity/tracee/docs/contributing/checkpatch.md

-# Checkpatch Script
+# Code Quality Guide

-The checkpatch script (`scripts/checkpatch.sh`) is the **comprehensive PR verification tool** for Tracee development.
-It has been integrated with the existing `make check-pr` command to provide a unified, enhanced experience for all developers.
+This guide covers all code quality tools and checks for Tracee development.
+The checkpatch script (`scripts/checkpatch.sh`) powers the `make check-pr` command and provides comprehensive PR verification for all developers.

 ## Purpose